t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ## Result and conclusions
 My Vostro works fine running Debian on NBD since few months.
-The NBD, operating through a 100Mb network card, does not seem visibly slower than the weird SSD - the machine itself is very slow in today's standards (Intel Atom).
+The NBD, operating through a 100Mb network card, does not seem to be much slower than the weird SSD - the machine itself is very slow in today's standards (Intel Atom).
 In the meantime, I've made the same setup for another machine (and may do similar things for some others).